kribarsky/bede-task/README.md

 Rspec
 Cucumber

-In case you run the whole test suit access token will be obtained and used further in the test In case you run features individually you need to obtain an access token and update @access_token variable in commont_steps.rb @ line 15
+You can do that with 'bundle install' command

+To run each feature file individually you need to update the 'access_token' file with a valid access_token To run all features use 'bundle exec cucumber'